DesignByOnyx/canjs/docs/can-guides/topics/data/making-requests.md

 ### Customizing the request method and URL

 Some applications will not follow the conventions expected by the [can-connect/data/url/url data-url behavior].
 For example an application might only support `GET` and `POST` request methods or might use a unique URL structure.
-You can configure individual CRUD endpoints by defining the method and URL for each endpoint:
+The following example shows how you can configure individual CRUD endpoints by defining the method and URL for each service method:

 ```js
 const connection = restModel({